Documentation previewThese docs are actively being built. Some pages may change as the framework and examples are finalized.

 Wiring Recipes

-Use this page when you created a Go package and need to connect its constructors to the generated App.
+Use this page when you created a Go package and need to connect its constructors to an app.

-GoForj Apps use explicit provider sets.
+GoForj apps use explicit provider sets.
 Your package owns constructors.
-The generated wire package imports those constructors and adds them to the right set.
+The app's wire package imports those constructors and adds them to the right set.

 Quick Map